Nathan Bedford Forrest: Death

 Forrest reportedly died from acute complications of diabetes at the Memphis home of his brother Jesse on October 29, 1877.
 His eulogy was delivered by his recent spiritual mentor, former Confederate chaplain George Tucker Stainback, who declared in his eulogy: "Lieutenant-General Nathan Bedford Forrest, though dead, yet speaketh.
 His acts have photographed themselves upon the hearts of thousands, and will speak there forever."

 Forrest's funeral procession was over two miles long.
 The crowd of mourners was estimated to include 20,000 people.
 According to Forrest biographer Jack Hurst, writers present at the public viewing of Forrest's body and the funeral procession noted many black citizens among them.

-Forrest was buried at Elmwood Cemetery in Memphis.
+Forrest was buried on October 30, 1877 at Elmwood Cemetery in Memphis with military honors and rites as a member of the Oddfellows.
 In 1904, the remains of Forrest and his wife Mary were disinterred from Elmwood and moved to a Memphis city park that was originally named Forrest Park in his honor but has since been renamed Health Sciences Park.

 On July 7, 2015, the Memphis City Council unanimously voted to remove the statue of Forrest from Health Sciences Park, and to return the remains of Forrest and his wife to Elmwood Cemetery.
 However, on October 13, 2017, the Tennessee Historical Commission invoked the Tennessee Heritage Protection Act of 2013 and U.S. Public Law 85-425: Sec.
 410 to overrule the city.
 Consequently, Memphis sold the park land to Memphis Greenspace, a non-profit entity not subject to the Tennessee Heritage Protection Act, which immediately removed the monument as explained below.

 Historical reputation and legacy

-Many memorials have been erected to Forrest, especially in Tennessee and adjacent southern states.
-Forrest County, Mississippi is named after him, as is Forrest City, Arkansas.
-Obelisks in his memory were placed at his birthplace in Chapel Hill, Tennessee and at Nathan Bedford Forrest State Park near Camden.

-Forrest was elevated in Memphis—where he lived and died—to the status of folk hero.
-Historian Court Carney suggested that "embarrassed by their city's early capitulation during the Civil War, white Memphians desperately needed a hero and therefore crafted a distorted depiction of Forrest's role in the war."
-A memorial to him, the first Civil War memorial in Memphis, was erected in 1905 in a new Nathan Bedford Forrest Park.
-A bust sculpted by Jane Baxendale is on display at the Tennessee State Capitol building in Nashville.
-The World War II Army base Camp Forrest in Tullahoma, Tennessee was named after him.
-It is now the site of the Arnold Engineering Development Center.
-The Nathan Bedford Forrest Statue in Nashville was particularly notable for its idiosyncratic depiction of Forrest on horseback.